 After much research, my final decision was to ask my government’s permission and legally travel to Cuba.
-I remember the revolution and Fidel’s verbose entry to international politics, sweated the missile crisis, lived 50 years with the U.S. Embargo of this island, and read about Cuba.
+I remember the revolution and Fidel’s verbose entry into international politics, sweat the missile crisis, lived 50 years with the U.S. Embargo of this island, and read about Cuba.
 Now I wished to meet Cubans and see Cuba for myself – B.C. (before capitalism – alas.
 I am too late.)

 Arrival into Santiago de Cuba was quick and friendly.
 Cuba wants the tourist and the tourist dollar – their only source of hard currency into the country.
 I have a stamp in my passport and will pack my letter of permission to visit Cuba wherever I travel in the future.